jsreeram/ParallelJavaScript/README.md

 ##### Arguments

-- indices array of indices in the resulting array
+- *indices*: array of indices in the resulting array
-- defaultValue optional argument indicating the value of elements not set by scatter.
+- *defaultValue* (optional): argument indicating the value of elements not set by scatter.
 When not present, the default value is undefined
-- conflictFunction optional function to resolve conflicts, details below.
+- *conflictFunction* (optional): function to resolve conflicts, details below.
-- length optional argument indicating the length of the resulting array.
+- *length* (optional): argument indicating the length of the resulting array.
 If absent, the length is the same as the length of the source.

 ##### Returns